Riwajchalise/blockchain_concept_python/README.md

 # Blockchain_concept_python
-I have tried to cover the basic theoretical and technical concept side by side I the notebook.
+In this notebook I have tried to cover the basic theoretical and technical concept side by side.

 # Prerequisites
 - To understand this notebook you need to have basic knowledge in python programming language.